TrongtrongJ/pokedex-viewer/README.md

 - Modern Redux pattern like slice and createAsyncThunk.

 # Bugs and features I haven't completed
-- Make niche pokemon sprite (like regional form) displayed properly.
+- Make niche pokemon sprite (like regional form) display properly.
-- No auto-redirect if the user navigates to an unavailable page.
+- No auto-redirect if the user navigates to a non-existing page.
-- Pagination query, pokeapi don't support paginated search by name.
+- Paginated query, pokeapi don't support paginated search by name.
-- Not pixel perfect yet, but pokemon tile should be responsive.
+- Not yet pixel perfect, but pokemon tiles should display responsively as a bonus.
-- Type Error from actions created with Redux 'createAsyncThunk'.
+- Some type error from actions created with Redux createAsyncThunk.